Qbizinc/qbiz-wiki/training/qram/nibbles/definition_of_hms.md

 Each single-partition table and partition (in multi-partition tables) has a location property, that contains a file system path.
 This path may be a file or a directory.
 The Hive Metastore simply stores this as a string; it's up to Hive (or whichever query engine) to decipher the path.

 ### Location Property Limitations
-**NB:** The fact that each partition may only have a single location is a major limitation to Hive architecture.
-In contrast, Snowflake and Delta Lake internally allow multiple paths, which sets the foundation for both persistent data structures (PDS) and time travel.
-PDS's are a key performance optimization unavailable to query engines architected around the Hive Metastore.
+That each partition may only have a single location is a major limitation to Hive architecture.
+In contrast, Snowflake and Delta Lake internally allow multiple paths, which sets the foundation for:
+- Persistent data structures (PDS)
+  - Avoids full-copy-on-write
+- Serializable isolation-level version control
+  - Clean history preservation for auditing and data lineage
+  - Time travel

 ## Implementation
 Usually, HMS is hosted on a single-node PostgreSQL database.
 This has fault tolerance implications.